Argo Bromo Anggrek: Facilities

 Argo Bromo Anggrek provides entertainment facilities during the journey in the form of audio-video (Show On Rail).
-Passengers can also order food and drinks, which can be consumed in either the passenger's coaches or in a dedicated restaurant coach equipped with karaoke facilities.
-All of this is deliberately designed to give the atmosphere of a hotel.
+Passengers can also order food and drinks, which can be consumed in either the passenger coaches or in a dedicated restaurant coach equipped with karaoke facilities.
+All of this is deliberately designed to give the atmosphere of a hotel on rails.

+For overnight passengers, individual sleeping facilities are offered on the Compartment Suits sleeper car.

 Timetable

-Argo Bromo Anggrek schedule as of 10 February 2021:
+Argo Bromo Anggrek schedule as of 1 February 2025, times are in GMT+7: